Stock events for Black Hills Corp. (BKH)

 BKH’s Geographic footprint

-Black Hills Corp. serves approximately 1.37 million natural gas and electric utility customers across eight states: Arkansas, Colorado, Iowa, Kansas, Montana, Nebraska, South Dakota, and Wyoming.
-The company's electric utilities operate in states such as South Dakota, Wyoming, and Colorado, while its gas utilities serve customers in Arkansas, Colorado, Iowa, Kansas, Nebraska, and Wyoming.
+Black Hills Corp. serves approximately 1.37 million natural gas and electric utility customers across eight states in the U.S. Midwest and Mountain regions.
+Its electric utility services are provided in Colorado, Montana, South Dakota, and Wyoming.
+The gas utility segment serves customers in Arkansas, Colorado, Iowa, Kansas, Nebraska, and Wyoming.
+The company sells power throughout the American West.

 BKH Corporate Image Assessment